-How are Parents and Variants useful?
-Let's say you have a 'Kitten T-Shirt' in various colors and sizes.
+Let's say you have a Hotdog T-Shirt in various colors and sizes.
 Currently, ShipStation treats those shirts as separate, Standalone products for reporting purposes.
-However, if you group all the different sizes and colors as Variant products under a 'Kitten T-shirt' Parent product, your Product Sales and Item Demand Summary reports can tell you how your new ‘Kitten T-shirt’ is doing overall.
+However, if you group all the different shirt sizes and colors available as Variant products under a Hotdog T-shirt Parent product, your Product Sales and Item Demand Summary reports can tell you how your new Hotdog T-shirt is doing overall.
 Below is an example of a Parent/Variant hierarchy for our Shopify Hotdog shirts:

 *Any inherited shipping settings can be overridden by making entries or selections on the Variant's record.

-Next, select Account and then Display Options from the sidebar on the left.
+2. Select Account and then Display Options from the left-hand sidebar.

 - Create new Parent products